MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 used in SVCB, this construction enables offline DNSSEC signing of wildcard domains, which are commonly used with HTTPS.
-Reusing the origin hostname also allows the targets of existing CNAME chains (e.g. CDN hosts) to start returning HTTPSSVC responses without requiring origin domains to configure and maintain an additional delegation.
+Reusing the origin hostname also allows the targets of existing CNAME chains (e.g. CDN hosts) to start returning HTTPS RR responses without requiring origin domains to configure and maintain an additional delegation.

-Following of HTTPSSVC AliasForm and CNAME aliases is unchanged from SVCB.
+Following of HTTPS RR AliasForm and CNAME aliases is unchanged from SVCB.

-Clients always convert "http" URLs to "https" before performing an HTTPSSVC query using the process described in {{hsts}}, so domain owners MUST NOT publish HTTPSSVC records with a prefix of "_http".
+Clients always convert "http" URLs to "https" before performing an HTTPS RR query using the process described in {{hsts}}, so domain owners MUST NOT publish HTTPS RRs with a prefix of "_http".

 Note that none of these forms alter the HTTPS origin or authority.
 For example, clients MUST continue to validate TLS certificate